madhumitha006/Big-Data-Storage-Processing/README.md

 # Big-Data-Storage-Processing
-Big Data Storage and Processing System
+# Big Data Storage and Processing System

-Project Overview
+## Project Overview
-A Java-based system designed to efficiently ingest, store, and process large volumes of real-time data from IoT and other sources.
-Utilizes Hadoop HDFS for distributed storage and Apache Spark for batch and stream processing, enabling advanced analytics and machine learning integrations.
+A Java-based system to efficiently ingest, store, and process large volumes of real-time data.
+Utilizes Hadoop HDFS for distributed storage and Apache Spark for batch and streaming analytics, with APIs supporting machine learning integration.

-Features
+## Features
-Real-time data ingestion from multiple sources
+- Real-time data ingestion from multiple IoT and other sources

-Fault-tolerant distributed storage with Hadoop HDFS
+- Distributed, fault-tolerant storage using Hadoop HDFS

-Batch and streaming data processing using Apache Spark
+- Batch and stream processing with Apache Spark

-Secure REST APIs for data access and querying
+- Secure RESTful APIs for data querying

-Data encryption and role-based access control
+- Data encryption and role-based access control

-Integration with machine learning models for predictive analytics
+- Integration with ML models for predictive analytics

-Technology Stack
+## Technology Stack
-Java (Core Java, multi-threading, networking)
+- Java (Core Java, multi-threading, networking)

-Hadoop, Spark, HDFS
+- Apache Hadoop, Apache Spark, HDFS

-Kafka or MQTT for data ingestion
+- Kafka or MQTT for data ingestion

-Spring Boot backend (optional)
+- Spring Boot (optional) backend

-NoSQL databases like HBase or Cassandra
+- NoSQL databases (HBase/Cassandra)

-OAuth2/JWT for security
+- OAuth2/JWT for security

-Installation & Setup
+## Installation and Setup
-Install Java JDK 11+
+1. Install Java JDK 11 or higher

-Set up Hadoop and Spark clusters or use cloud services
+2. Set up Hadoop and Spark clusters or use cloud services

-Configure Kafka/MQTT ingestion
+3. Configure data ingestion with Kafka or MQTT brokers

-Build Java modules (Maven/Gradle)
+4. Build the Java modules using Maven or Gradle

-Configure databases and security
+5. Configure database and security settings

-Run backend server and APIs
+6. Run the backend server and APIs

-Integrate ML modules as needed
+7. Integrate machine learning modules as needed

-Usage
+## Usage
-Stream data using ingestion services
+- Stream data into the system using ingestion service

-Query data via REST APIs
+- Access data and analytics via REST APIs

-Monitor performance (optional dashboards)
+- Monitor system performance using dashboards (if available)

-Users & Roles
+## Users and Roles
-System Administrator
+- System Administrator: Manage configurations and user roles

-Data Engineers
+- Data Engineers: Maintain ingestion pipelines and storage

-Data Scientists
+- Data Scientists: Query processed data for ML and analytics

-External API Clients
+- External Clients: Securely consume data via APIs

-Contribution
+## Contribution
-Fork the repository and submit pull requests with clear descriptions.
+Contributions are welcome!
+Please fork the repository and submit pull requests with clear descriptions